Skip to content

 We provide the relevant part *.EDM4EIC.root data converted to the CSV format

-• The CVS files are located in the same place as *.edm4eic.root files
+• The CVS files are located in csv folder in the campaign directory.
+See DATA ACCESS

 • We also provide .csv.zip - zipped versions.
 Pandas can work with such files out of the box